 The German Shepherd Dog breed standard in Germany was written and formalized by the SV.

-Their breed standard has since been accepted by the Federation Cynologique Internationale – a breed registry based in Belgium which accepts registrations from across Europe.
+The Federation Cynologique Internationale later accepted this breed standard.
+This is a breed registry based in Belgium which accepts registrations from across Europe.

 So Germany’s definition of the perfect GSD becomes Europe’s definition too.